dch/glazier/README.md

 	pushd %RELAX%\bin && build_icu.cmd

-## Start a UNIX-friendly shell
+## Start a UNIX-friendly shell with MS compilers

+The short version:

+1. Start your `SDK prompt` as above
+2. Launch a cygwin erl-ified shell via `c:\relax\bin\shell.cmd`
+3. Select R14B04 unless you know what you are doing!
+4. Skip down to the next section ("Unpack Erlang/OTP")

-Our goal is to get the path set up in this order:
+The long version: our goal is to get the path set up in this order:

 1. erlang and couchdb build helper scripts
 2. Microsoft VC compiler, linker, etc from Windows SDK